We are open - safety is our top priority!

 Toothaches and mouth injuries can happen at any time.
 Whether you have a painful toothache, swelling, a cracked tooth, a lost crown or filling, or another dental problem, our emergency dentist in Fishkill is ready to help.

 If you have a dental emergency, call our office during regular business hours and will do our best to have you come in that same day.
 Our goal is to diagnose the problem, eliminate the pain, and determine if further treatment is needed to ensure the problem doesn’t happen again.
-We are open on Mondays, Tuesdays, Wednesdays, and Thursdays from 9:00 a.m. to 7:00 p.m. and on Fridays from 8:00 a.m. to 4:00 p.m.
+We are open on Mondays and Wednesdays from 9:00 a.m. to 5:00 p.m., on Tuesdays and Thursdays from 9:00 a.m. to 6:00 p.m., and on Fridays from 8:00 a.m. to 4:00 p.m.

 It’s a common question: Why does my tooth hurt?
 There are a number of reasons why you may have a severe or persistent toothache.
 Some of the most common reasons for toothaches include: